 You don’t have to the leader of your organization’s very own spirit squad.
 However, being a team player can increase everyone’s productivity and create a more positive culture.

-It also shows that you’re proud to be a member of the team and that you’re engaged.
-And, most importantly, it lets others know that you want everyone to progress and achieve their goals.
+It also shows that you’re proud to be a team member and that you’re engaged.
+Most importantly, it lets others know that you want everyone to progress and achieve their goals.

 11. Show off your skills and work.